William H. Harries: Political career

-He was elected as a Democrat to the Fifty-second Congress and served March 4, 1891, to March 3, 1893.
+He was elected as a Democrat to the Fifty-second Congress and served from March 4, 1891, to March 3, 1893.
 Harries was an unsuccessful candidate for reelection in 1892 to the Fifty-third Congress.
 He was then appointed by President Grover Cleveland as collector of internal revenue for Minnesota and served from 1894 to 1898, residing in St. Paul, Minnesota.

 Later years

 He resumed his law practice in Caledonia, Minnesota, in 1898.
-He served as president of the village of Caledonia and a member of its board of education, department commander of the Minnesota department of the Grand Army of the Republic in 1901, member of the board of trustees of the Minnesota Soldiers’ Home in 1903, secretary of the board 1907 to 1911, and commandant of the home 1911 to 1918.
+He served as president of the village of Caledonia and a member of its board of education, department commander of the Minnesota department of the Grand Army of the Republic in 1901, member of the board of trustees of the Minnesota Soldiers' Home in 1903, secretary of the board 1907 to 1911, and commandant of the home 1911 to 1918.
 Harries died in Seattle, Washington, on July 23, 1921, and is interred in Evergreen Cemetery, Caledonia, Minnesota.